-Advanced Cognition.
-Three semester hours.
 This seminar course will examine the disciplines of cognitive science and cognitive psychology, with primary attention to the three predominant metaphors and models of the mind: the mind as a computer, the mind as a neural network, and the mind as a brain.
+This course is repeatable for up to six semester hours.